Jaeguins/Isle-Story/Diary/Diary.md

 A month passed since last comment.

-I keep working on this, but I felt it bothering me too much.
+I keep working on this, but I feel it bothering me too much.

 I'm worried that my diary becomes too less.